bmlt-enabled/NA-Meeting-List-Administrator/README.md

 NA Meeting List Administrator is an iOS app for [the BMLT](https://bmlt.magshare.net) that is an administrative expression of [the BMLTiOSLib Communication Framework](https://bmlt.magshare.net/specific-topics/bmltioslib/).

 It is very similar to [the BMLTAdmin iOS app](https://bmlt.magshare.net/satellites/ios-app/the-bmltadmin-app/).
-It has a few different bhaviors (mostly as a nod to usability), but "under the hood," it is a very different application from the BMLTAdmin app.
+It has a few different behaviors (mostly as a nod to usability), but "under the hood," it is very different from the BMLTAdmin app.

 This app has been designed to eventually supercede the BMLTAdmin app.
 Since it requires HTTPS and Root Server 2.8.12 or above, it is being delivered as a separate app, and not as a new version of BMLTAdmin.